-By the 24th there were gallons of contraband Whiskey being mingled with Gen. Washington’s recipe for the celebration.
-Within hours the North Barracks turned into grog fueled chaos, reminiscent of Animal House.
+By the 24th, there were gallons of contraband Whiskey being mingled with Gen. Washington’s recipe for the celebration.
+Within hours the North Barracks turned into grog fueled chaos, reminiscent of the movie Animal House.
 Cadets staggered in and out of their barracks, out of uniform, tunics torn or soiled with Nog or Grog, and reeking of vomit.

-Some barefoot, some half naked, most howling curses at the moon and anything else that would listen; the cadets eventually wore down and the festivities came to an end.
-Anyone who has even a vague memory of attending one of those drunken weekend-long dayroom parties can form a good image in their mind of the North Barracks that morning.
-Although I can’t find any official record of anyone peeing out an upstairs window, personal experience tells me it probably happened.
+Some barefoot, some half-naked, most howling curses at the moon and anything else that would listen; the cadets eventually wore down and the festivities came to an end.
+Anyone who has even a vague memory of attending one of those drunken weekend-long dayroom parties can form an image in their mind of the North Barracks that morning. – Although I can’t find any official record of anyone peeing out an upstairs window, personal experience tells me it probably happened.

-Col. Thayer deployed regular Army troops to contain the riot and the subsequent investigation implicated 70 cadets, resulting in the Courts-martial of 19 cadets and one enlisted man.
-West Point’s north barracks were left in a state of near ruin.
+Col. Thayer deployed regular Army troops to contain the riot, and the subsequent investigation implicated 70 cadets, resulting in the Courts-martial of 19 cadets and one enlisted man.
+West Point’s north barracks was left in a state of near ruin.